isharik/Pharos-Octobot/README.md

 # ✨ What is OctoBot?

-OctoBot started as a **Pharos Knowledge Skill** and evolved into a **complete AI experience for the Pharos ecosystem**.
+OctoBot started as a Pharos Knowledge Skill and is now evolving into a complete AI-powered Pharos companion.

-Instead of acting like a traditional docs chatbot, OctoBot combines:
+Instead of behaving like a traditional documentation chatbot, OctoBot combines:

-📚 Verified documentation retrieval
+Verified documentation retrieval
-🌐 Live ecosystem information
+Live ecosystem information
-💹 Real time token data
+Real time token tracking
-🗣️ Voice interactions
-🌎 Multilingual conversations
+Multilingual interaction
-🧠 Intelligent model fallback
+Voice support
-🎨 Modern website experience
+Modern web experience
-⚡ Agent-ready APIs
+Agent-ready API infrastructure

-Any AI Agent deployed on Pharos can integrate OctoBot using a single API request and receive structured, context-aware responses.
+Any Agent deployed on Pharos can call OctoBot through a single endpoint and receive structured, source-aware responses.
+OctoBot’s architecture is built on a robust RAG pipeline, leveraging ChromaDB for vector retrieval and Gemini for generative responses.
+This scalable design allows seamless integration across Pharos Agents, ensuring accurate, source-grounded knowledge retrieval at scale

 ---

 # 🚀 Why OctoBot?

-General AI can answer questions.
+General AI tools can answer broad questions.
+OctoBot empowers developers with a skill-first approach, ensuring that every Pharos Agent can focus on unique business logic while OctoBot handles the deep, technical knowledge retrieval and structured responses

-OctoBot was designed to answer **Pharos questions with Pharos context.**
+OctoBot was built to answer Pharos questions the Pharos way.

-It combines:

-* Verified documentation
-* Real ecosystem updates
-* Dynamic market information
-* AI powered assistance
-* Better onboarding for new users
-* Developer friendly integrations
+The goal is to create an experience where users can:

+→ Explore ecosystem updates & Learn about Pharos → Understand technical concepts → Access live market information → Interact naturally in their own language → Use AI without leaving the ecosystem

-The long term goal is to become an **embedded AI layer across the Pharos ecosystem.**
+The long term vision is to make OctoBot become an embedded intelligence layer across the entire Pharos experience.**

 ## What problem does this solve?

 Every Agent built on Pharos will eventually need to answer user questions about the protocol itself — what are SPNs, how does staking work, what is RWA, how do I build here, what is the consensus mechanism.

-Right now, every builder would have to build their own documentation reader from scratch.
-OctoBot solves this once, for everyone.
-It is a plug-and-play knowledge layer that any Agent can call instantly.
+Traditionally, each Pharos Agent would have to individually build its own documentation retrieval logic leading to duplicated effort and inconsistent quality.
+OctoBot solves this by providing a single, reusable skill: a plug-and-play knowledge layer that any Agent can call, saving developers countless hours

+Get personalized Path for Building Dapps , Agents , Infra and Learning right from the core of Octobot
 ---

 # 🖥️ Website Experience (NEW)